Pyprohly/reddit-api-doc-notes/docs/api-reference/moderation.rst

 .. csv-table:: Form data
    :header: "Field","Type (hint)","Description"
-   :escape: \

    "title","string","A title for this removal reason."
    "message","string","The removal reason message."

 |

-.. csv-table:: API Errors (variant 1)
+.. csv-table:: API Errors
-   :header: "Error","Description"
+   :header: "Error","Status Code","Description","Example"

-   :escape: \
+   "MOD_REQUIRED","400","* There is no user context.

-   "MOD_REQUIRED","* The current user is not a moderator of the target subreddit.
+   * The current user is not a moderator of the target subreddit."," ``{""explanation"": ""You must be a moderator to do that."", ""message"": ""Bad Request"", ""reason"": ""MOD_REQUIRED""}`` "

-   * There is no user context.

-   *\"You must be a moderator to do that.\"*" "NO_TEXT","* The `title` parameter was not specified or was empty.
+   "NO_TEXT","400","* The `title` parameter was not specified or was empty.

-   * The `message` parameter was not specified or was empty.
+   * The `message` parameter was not specified or was empty."," ``{""fields"": [""title""], ""explanation"": ""we need something here"", ""message"": ""Bad Request"", ""reason"": ""NO_TEXT""}``
+   "

-   *\"we need something here\"* -> title" "TOO_LONG","* The value specified for `title` is over 50 characters.
+   "TOO_LONG","400","* (1) The value specified for `title` is over 50 characters.

-   * The value specified for `message` is over 10000 characters.

-   *\"This field must be under 50 characters\"* -> title"
+   * The value specified for `message` is over 10000 characters."," (1): ``{""fields"": [""title""], ""explanation"": ""This field must be under 50 characters"", ""message"": ""Bad Request"", ""reason"": ""TOO_LONG""}``
+   "

 |

 .. csv-table:: HTTP Errors
    :header: "Status Code","Description"
-   :escape: \

    "500","The target subreddit does not exist."